maoosi/prisma-appsync/docs/essentials/getting-started.md

 All the files inside the `prisma/generated` directory will be auto-generated each time you run `npx prisma generate`.
 These files contain everything required to deploy and run your API.

 Updating fields or adding a new model?
-Simply update your `schema.prisma` file, then run:
+Update your `schema.prisma` file, then run:

 ```bash
 npx prisma generate